 Here, you can learn about the life beneath the sea surface in the arctic, including the North-Atlantic cod or “Skrei,” as it is called in Northern Norway, that migrates to Lofoten every winter to spawn.

-The best part of the aquarium is the otters and seals that live in the outside pool.
+The best part of the aquarium is the otters and seals living outside the pool.
 They are super cute, and the twice-a-day feeding is a real highlight for both kids and adults.
 Check their webpage for feeding times.

 - Address: Storvågan (a 5-min drive from downtown Kabelvåg, and a 10-min drive from Svolvær)